alam00000/bentopdf-hyper-compress/README.md

 ## What the Engine Does

-Hyper Compress is built around a pinned Google PDFium checkout.
-It also uses jpegli for JPEG encoding, jbig2enc for scanned monochrome documents, and an AFDKO subset for Type 1 font conversion.

 Depending on the document and selected options, the engine can:

 * re encode images with jpegli